Xushu-Wang/AI-powered-Historical-Text-Transcription/index.md

 - extremely tenuous training process (using shell scripts), nearly inable to train
 - training is based on lines (segemented files paired up with ground-truth)
 - Inable to recognize cursive fonts, accuracy changes correspondent with cursiveness.
+- Low accuracy in transcribing vowels, especially a & e

 ### DataSet & Accuracy